-Common Cause2 respectfully submit this petition to deny the license transfers incident to the proposed merger of Comcast and Time Warner Cable ("TWC").3 This merger would harm competition, impede innovation by online video distributors, threaten innovation in equipment and platforms, and reduce the diversity of information sources and services to the public, all to the detriment of consumers and contrary to the public interest.
+Consumers Union, the public policy and advocacy division of Consumer Reports, 1 respectfully requests that the U.S. Department of Justice bring action to enjoin the proposed merger of Comcast Corp. and Time Warner Cable ("TWC").
+2 We believe this merger violates section 7 of the Clayton Act, as it would substantially lessen competition, impede innovation by online video distributors, threaten innovation in equipment and platforms, and reduce the quality and diversity of information sources and services to the public, all to the detriment of consumers.
+Moreover, it would encourage a cascade of new mergers, opening the floodgates to even further concentration; new deals are already being proposed or reportedly under consideration in the wake of the Comcast/TWC announcement.